mperez13/ROS-Tutorials/gazebo_notes/install_pkgs.md

 Set of ROS packages for interfacing w/ Gazebo are contained w/in a new meta package (catkin's version of stacks) named `gazebo_ros_pkgs`

-Following instructions are for Gazebo integration using ROS Kinetic, ROS Jade, and ROS Indigo.
+Following instructions are for Gazebo integration using ROS Kinetic.

 Assuming ROS and Gazebo is already installed.